TNSKHARISH/Java21_Learning/out/production/Java21_Learning/readme.md

 It can sometimes make the code harder to understand if the variable type is not obvious from the context.

 Note 1 : We can seperate digits with _ to increase readability.

 Note 2 : When an Integer overflows , it rolls to the minimum value and starts counting up.

+Note 3 : From Java 9 new Integer(24) is deprecated instead you can use Integer.valueOf(24)

+Note 4 : Integerpool from -128 to 127 (if you are not creating new objects same reference is allocated)

 BIG DECIMAL :
 ---------------